What is Automation Testing? Ultimate Guide to Test Automation

 What is Automation Testing?
 The Ultimate Guide to Test Automation

-In software development, testing is the process of determining if the actual software product meets the expected requirements and is free of defects.
-This process is completed using manual or automated tools either at the end of development (waterfall testing approach) or, ideally, continuously through the development process (Agile testing).
+Choosing your product depends on your budget, requirements, suitability, and deadline.
+In software development, testing determines if the software product meets the expected requirements and is free of defects.
+This process is completed using manual or automated tools.
+Let’s understand automation testing in detail.

-The importance of proactive and continuous software testing cannot be underestimated, helping find and fix bugs early in the development process saves both time and money, allowing bugs to be fixed before they become “baked in.”
-Further, the process helps speed time-to-market, an important process with changing market pressures and customer demands, and helps ensure the product avoids the high risk of security issues.
+The importance of proactive and continuous software testing cannot be underestimated; helping find and fix bugs early in the development process saves both time and money, allowing bugs to be fixed before they become “baked in.

-In order to get the most out of continuous software testing and to speed time-to-market, developers leverage automation wherever it is most appropriate.
-In this guide, learn more about what is automation testing and why it is used, when automation testing is most appropriate (what kinds of tests to automate), the top test automation tools, and how to choose among them, and the best practices for automation testing.
+In this guide, learn more about what automation testing is and why it is used when it is most appropriate (what kinds of tests to automate), the top test automation tools, how to choose among them, and the best practices for it.

-Automation testing (automated software testing or test automation) is the use of an independent software tool to execute tests, comparing actual outcomes against predicted outcomes.
-The goal of automation is to increase efficiency, reduce cost, and improve the quality and security of the software being tested.
+Automation testing (automated software testing or test automation) uses an independent software tool to execute tests, comparing actual outcomes against predicted outcomes.
+Automation aims to increase efficiency, reduce cost, and improve the quality and security of the software being tested.

-Automation testing has been critical for software development for many years, but in the past few years, the proliferation of open-source and low-cost tools has made it more accessible for more organizations and projects.
+Automation testing has been critical for software development for many years.
+Still, in the past few years, the proliferation of open-source and low-cost tools has made it more accessible for more organizations and projects.

-In manual software testing, the developers or test engineers check on the features, uses, and functionalities of the software against the test cases without any assistance from available tools and software.
+In manual software testing, the developers or test engineers check the software’s features, uses, and functionalities against the test cases without assistance from available tools and software.
 Manual testing can be time-consuming, prone to human error, and difficult to scale as the software becomes more complex.

 In automated testing, developers use specialized tools to automate and control test cases, with test cases executing automatically without any need for human involvement after the test case is prepared.
 Automated testing is ideal for large or complex software that requires continuous or repeated testing of pre-written scripts.
 Automated tests can be run simultaneously across different components or platforms, making it well suited for Agile development and its focus on iterative, continuous testing to find and repair bugs early, speeding up development.

-While it may seem like automation testing is only the replacement of manual testing with automation tools, there are key differences that make automation testing more than manual testing, including:
+While it may seem like automation testing is only the replacement of manual testing with automation tools, there are key differences that make it more reliable than manual testing

 • Automation testing helps increase the number of tests that can be run concurrently

-• Automation testing can increase the depth / scope of the tests being run
+• It can increase the depth/scope of the tests being run

-• Automation testing can be scaled without extra work
+• You can scale Automation testing without extra work

-• Manual, human testing is prone to human error – automation testing is not
+• Manual, human testing is prone to human error – but automation testing is not

-• Automation testing can leverage simulated user groups of any size
+• It can leverage simulated user groups of any size

 • Automation testing can initiate automatically whenever source code changes, reducing the ask of developers